stdNullPtr/CSGO-External-Simple-Hax/README.md

 It's a nice way to learn how to manipulate game memory and learn some math concepts in a 3D space (Damn you CalcAngle and Vectors...)
 It was developed and tested purely AGAINST BOTS (a couple of times on community servers .. oopsie) and never in competitive games.

+#### Current state
+Currently the only optimized part of the cheat is the Memory Manager.
+Heavy refactoring on everything else since there are lots of bad practises and ... everything is inside "main.cpp"...

 #### Detection status
 Currently undetected by VAC but since I am releasing it publicly use at your own risk!